babelsociety/website/content/manifest/index.md

 Learning how to discuss fruitfully will perhaps be one of the most difficult challenges for Babel Society, given that most societies today are geared towards discuss-to-win mentality.
 However, because we will start as a small group that should be already well versed in fruitful discussions, it will be easier to ensure every new member learns this skill and we are confident it will soon become natural.
 For those wishing to get ahead, we recommend reading [Crucial Conversations](https://www.goodreads.com/book/show/15014.Crucial_Conversations).

+## Conflicts resolution

+In a large group of people it would be inevitable to incur in conflicts.
+The main way to resolve conflicts would be through fruitful discussion, we strive to find the best solution that could satisfy all of us.

+There is still a chance discussion will escalate and no solution is found.
+In this case we should reach out to a mediator: a person capable of navigating tough discussions.
+Mediators have no decision power, their role is to apply diplomacy to further dig into the problem, and help conflicting parties find a solution that would satisfy them.

+In case the conflict arise from how to solve a certain problem, the best way to overcome it may be to prototype all solutions available and see which one gives the best outcomes.
+As per our key concepts, we strive for [authenticity](#authenticity), and so we should accept that different solutions may be preferred by different groups.

 ## Education